Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 Out[6]: {'characters': 76, 'sentences': 2, 'words': 16}
 ```

 In Python, you will see examples of importing all the time.
-For now, know that you can and often want to import from within a script to get access to functions from other scripts.
+For now, know that you can and often want to import from within a script to get access to functions from other scripts/libraries to use the code they contain.
+This way we don't have to re-invent the wheel each time we go to solve a programming problem.

 #### Abstraction Illustration